 Part 1: Background information

-These guidance notes contain information relevant to both the Doctoral Fellowship.
-Please read the guidance carefully to ensure that you are following information relevant information.
+These guidance notes contain information relevant to Health and Care Research Wales Doctoral and Advanced Fellowship Schemes.
+Please read the guidance carefully to ensure that you are following the relevant information.

 1. Introduction to the call